Providing free legal information and representation to the low income community since 1969.

-Mariners or members of the Canadian Armed Forces may make a will by a written document signed by him/her or by someone on his/her behalf.
+Mariners (sailors) or members of the Canadian Armed Forces may make a will using a written document signed by him/her or by someone on his/her behalf.
 The formal requirements are:

-- The testator must be on active duty at the time the will is created.
+2. The testator must be on active duty (employed full time by the military) at the time the will is created.

-- To prove one is on active duty, Courts may obtain a certificate signed by the officer who has the records of the person at the time the will was made.
-The document must state that the person was in active service at the time the will was made.
+a.
+For proof of active duty, Courts may obtain a certificate signed by the officer who has the records of the person at the time that the will was made.
+The document must state that the person was in active service at the time that the will was made.

 No witnesses are required to create this type of will.